Field Note

 - What premium purchases are easier to justify because they can be repaired and kept longer?

-That makes Patagonia a strong partner candidate for this site.
-The coverage here is category-first and reader-first.
 We do not need to pretend every Patagonia product is perfect for every angler.
-The better promise is more useful: place the right Patagonia product line in the right fishing scenario, explain who it fits, name where fit or price should be considered, and send qualified readers to Patagonia when the product makes sense.
+The better promise is more useful: place the right Patagonia product line in the right fishing scenario, explain who it fits, and name where fit or price should be considered.

 For Patagonia, that means brand-safe editorial context.
 For readers, it means recommendations that respect both the water and the wallet.